Setting Up Conditional Execution

 Webhook Registration API Call:

-- Response payload
+Response payload (201 Created):

 Step 2: Optional - Define Tenant Settings

 Define the response timeout (default is 5000 milliseconds) and, optionally, a shared HMAC secret string for authorization with Optimove using the UpdateWebhookSettings API call.
-A minimal timeout is recommended to ensure campaigns are sent as close to real-time as possible.
-You can retrieve settings with GetWebhookSettings or update specific properties with PatchWebhookSettings.

-Tenant Settings API Call:
+Tenant Settings API Call Request:

-- Response payload
+Response payload (200 OK):

-:{ "timeout": "number", "secret": "string" }
+"secret": "string"

 Step 3: Request Activation of Triggered Conditional Execution

-Contact your Customer Success Manager (CSM) or Customer Success Engineer (CSE) to enable triggered conditional execution for your site.
+Contact your Customer Success Manager (CSM) or Customer Success Engineer (CSE) to enable triggered Conditional Execution for your site.
 Once enabled, you can activate it per campaign action in the Campaign Builder.

-Note: The above steps are only required once.
+Note: The above steps are required only once.

 Step 4: Optimove Notifies the Webhook(s) that the User is Eligible for a Campaign